-- The cause of the leak by inspecting the gate insert dimensions - The nozzle tip position to make sure it is correct before a new insulator is installed - 6.
+- The cause of the leak by inspecting the gate insert dimensions. - The nozzle tip position to make sure it is correct before a new insulator is installed. - 7.
 Remove all locks and tags.
-Refer to Section 2.5 for more information.
+For machine lockout and tag procedures refer to the machine documentation.

-6.16.2 Installing the Nozzle Tip Insulators
+6.12.2 Installing Nozzle Tip Insulators

-To install the nozzle tip insulators, do the following:
+To install nozzle tip insulators, do the following:

 Due to geometric variations between the gate details and the witness marks left in the nozzle tip insulators by the nozzle tips, Husky does not recommend reusing nozzle tip insulators.
 Previously used nozzle tip insulators should always be replaced with new nozzle tip insulators.
-If reuse is absolutely necessary (i.e. unscheduled maintenance with no spares on hand), order new nozzle tip insulators and replace as soon as possible.
+If reuse is absolutely necessary (For example, unscheduled maintenance with no spares on hand), order new nozzle tip insulators and replace as soon as possible.
 Contact your nearest Husky Regional Service and Sales Office or www.husky.co.